 Grange youth and young adults can have a powerful impact on the Grange experience with our youngest members.
 This award is designed to recognize the Grange youth and young adults that go above and beyond to guide and mentor Junior Grangers.
+Applications are due to the State Youth Director by June 1.
+One state winner will be selected and nominated for national recognition.
 Full details can be found in the National Grange Youth Program Guide.